ntdevlabs/tiny11builder/README.md

 ~~1.
 Microsoft Teams (personal) and Cortana are still here.
 If you find a way to remove them before I find one, feel free to help!~~
 2. Although Edge is removed, the icon and a ghost of its taskbar pin are still available.
 Also, there are some remnants in the Settings.
 But the app in itself is deleted.
-4. Only en-us x64 is supported as of now.
+3. Only en-us x64 is supported as of now.
 This can be easily fixable by the end user, just by replacing every instance of en-us with the language needed (like ro-RO and so on), and every x64 instance with arm64.
+4. The branding is still Windows 11 and the post-setup wasn't intergrated.
+Will soon be added.

 And that's pretty much it for now!
 Thanks for trying it and let me know how you like it!